mmooklek/SDA-project/README.md

 0) Download the files on your machines
    Make sure to extract zip files.
 In particular, merge the content of "ZH canton part 1" and "ZH canton part 2" into a single folder called "ZH canton"
-   Download the shapefile called "Gebäudealter.shp" on the following page: https://data.stadt-zuerich.ch/dataset/ktzh_gebaeudealter__ogd_ and save it in folder "ZH canton"
+   Download the shapefile called "Gebäudealter.shp" on the following page: https://data.stadt-zuerich.ch/dataset/ktzh_gebaeudealter__ogd_ and save it in folder "ZH canton" as well.

 2) Run Immobilier.ch_scrapping_Selenium.py
    Keep in mind that Selenium takes quie some time to run depending on the number of pages to scrap.